fireblocks/fireblocks-sdk-js/README.md

     timeoutInMs?: number;               // HTTP request timeout
-    proxy?: AxiosProxyConfig | false;   // Proxy configuration anonymousPlatform?: boolean;        // Whether to remove platform from User-Agent header }
+    proxy?: AxiosProxyConfig | false;   // Proxy configuration anonymousPlatform?: boolean;        // Whether to remove platform from User-Agent header userAgent?: string;                 // Extra data to be passed in the User-Agent header }
 ```